alarner/howhap-middleware/README.md

 let howhap = require('howhap-middleware');

-// An *optional* preset list of errors. let errors = {
+// An *optional* preset list of errors. let options = {
+	errors: {
 		DEFAULT: {
 			message: 'An unknown error occurred.',
-		status: 500
+			status: 500,
+			level: 'error'	// this property specified what
+							// level of logging is associated
+							// with this error.
 		},
 		AUTH: {
 			INVALID_EMAIL: {
 				message: '{{ email }} is not a valid email.',
 				status: 400
 			},
 			MISSING_PASSWORD: {
 				message: 'Please enter a password.',
 				status: 400
 			}
 		}
+	},
+	logging: {
+		// options for winston loggin go here
 	}
+};

 let app = express();

+// Pass in the preset list of errors and an array of status
+// codes that you would like to trigger an error log entry
-// Pass in the preset list of errors.
-Alternatively you can pass in nothing. app.use(howhap({availableErrors: errors}));
+// on the server.
+Alternatively you can pass in nothing. app.use(howhap({availableErrors: errors, logCodes: [500]}));

 ```